 The Cessna 300 Transponder (Type RT-359A), shown in Figure 1, is the airborne component of an Air Traffic Control Radar Beacon System (ATCRBS).
-The transponder enables the ATC ground controller to "see" and identify the aircraft, while in flight, at distances beyond the primary radar range.
+The transponder enables the ATC ground controller to "see" and identify the aircraft, while in flight, on the control center's radar-scope more readily.

 The Cessna 300 Transponder consists of a panel-mounted unit and an externally-mounted antenna.
 The transponder receives interrogating pulse signals on 1030 MHz and transmits coded pulse-train reply signals on 1090 MHz.
-It is capable of replying to Mode A (aircraft position identification) and Mode C (altitude information) interrogations on a selective reply basis on any of 4,096 information code selections.
-When an optional panel-mounted EA-401 altitude encoder (not part of a standard 300 Transponder system) is included in the avionic configuration, the transponder can profeet.
+It is capable of replying to Mode A (aircraft identification) and Mode C (altitude reporting) interrogations on a selective reply basis on any of 4,096 information code selections.
+When an optional panel-mounted EA-401A Encoding Altimeter (not part of a standard 300 Transponder system) is included in the avionic configuration, the transponder can provide altitude reporting in 100-foot increments between -1000 and +35,000 feet.

-All Cessna 300 Transponder operating controls, with the exception of the optional altitude encoder's barometric pressure set knob, are located on the front panel of the unit.
-The barometric pressure set knob is located on the altitude encoder.
-Function of the operating controls is described in Figure 1.
+All Cessna 300 Transponder operating controls, with the exception of the optional altitude encoder's altimeter setting knob, are located on the front panel of the unit.
+The altimeter setting knob is located on the encoding altimeter.
+Functions of the operating controls are described in Figure 1.

+1. FUNCTION SWITCH - Controls application of power and selects transponder operating mode, as follows:

+OFF - Turns set off.

-- 1. FUNCTION SWITCH Controls application of power and selects transponder operating mode, as follows: - OFF Removes power from transponder (turns set off). - SBY Applies power for equipment warm-up. - ON Applies operating power and enables transponder to transmit Mode A reply pulses. - ALT Applies operating power and enables transponder to transmit either Mode A reply pulses or Mode C altitude information pulses selected automatically by the interrogating signal. - 2.
-REPLY LAMP Provides visual indication of transponder replies.
-During normal operation, lamp flashes when reply pulses are transmitted; when special pulse identifier is - Figure 1.
-Cessna 300 Transponder (Sheet 1 of 2)
+SBY - Turns set on for equipment warm-up.

+ON - Turns set on and enables transponder to transmit Mode A (aircraft identification) reply pulses.

+ALT - Turns set on and enables transponder to transmit either Mode A (aircraft identification) reply pulses or Mode C (altitude reporting) pulses selected automatically by the interrogating signal.

+2. REPLY LAMP - Lamp flashes to indicate transmission of reply pulses; glows steadily to indicate transmission of IDENT pulse or satisfactory self-test operation.
+(Reply Lamp will also glow steadily during initial warm-up period.)

+Figure 1.
+Cessna 300 Transponder and Encoding Altimeter (Sheet 1 of 2)

-- selected, lamp glows steadily for duration of IDENT pulse transmission.
-(Reply Lamp will also glow steadily during initial warm-up period.) - 3.
-IDENT SWITCH When depressed, selects special pulse identifier to be transmitted with transponder reply to effect immediate identification of aircraft on ground controller's display.
+- 3. IDENT (ID) SWITCH When depressed, selects special pulse identifier to be transmitted with transponder reply to effect immediate identification of aircraft on ground controller's display.
 (Reply Lamp will glow steadily during duration of IDENT pulse transmission.) - 4.
-DIMMER CONTROL Allows pilot to control brilliance of reply lamp. - 5.
-SELF-TEST SWITCH When depressed, causes transponder to generate a self-interrogating signal to provide a check of transponder operation.
-(Reply Lamp will illuminate to verify self test operation.) - 6.
-REPLY-CODE SELECTOR SWITCHES (4) Selects assigned Mode A (or Mode C) reply code. - 7.
-REPLY-CODE INDICATORS (4) Displays selected Mode A (or Mode C) reply code. - 8.
-1000-FOOT DRUM TYPE INDICATOR Provides digital altitude readout in 1000-foot increments between -1000 feet and +35,000 feet. - 9.
-OFF INDICATOR WARNING FLAG Flag appears when power is removed from the system. - 10.
+DIMMER (DIM) CONTROL Allows pilot to control brilliance of reply lamp. - 5.
+SELF-TEST (TST) SWITCH -- When depressed, causes transponder to generate a self-interrogating signal to provide a check of transponder operation.
+(Reply Lamp will glow steadily to verify self test operation.) - 6.
+REPLY-CODE SELECTOR KNOBS (4) Select assigned Mode A reply code. - 7.
+REPLY-CODE INDICATORS (4) Display selected Mode A reply code. - 8.
+1000-FOOT DRUM TYPE INDICATOR Provides digital altitude readout in 1000-foot increments between -1000 feet and +35,000 feet.
+When altitude is below 10,000 feet, a diagonally striped flag appears in the 10,000 foot window. - 9.
+OFF INDICATOR WARNING FLAG Flag appears across altitude readout when power is removed from the altimeter to indicate that readout is not reliable. - 10.
 100-FOOT DRUM TYPE INDICATOR Provides digital altitude readout in 100-foot increments between 0 feet and 1000 feet. - 11.
 20-FOOT INDICATOR NEEDLE Indicates altitude in 20-foot increments between 0 feet and 1000 feet. - 12.
-BAROMETRIC PRESSURE SET INDICATOR DRUM TYPE Indicates selected barometric pressure in the range of 27.
-9 to 31.0 inches of mercury. - 13.
-BAROMETRIC PRESSURE SET KNOB Dials in desired barometric pressure setting in the range of 27.9 to 31.0 inches of mercury. - Figure 1.
-Cessna 300 Transponder (Sheet 2 of 2)
+ALTIMETER SETTING SCALE DRUM TYPE Indicates selected altimeter setting in the range of 27.9 to 31.0 inches of mercury on the standard altimeter or 950 to 1050 millibars on the optional altimeter. - 13.
+ALTIMETER SETTING KNOB Dials in desired altimeter setting in the range of 27.9 to 31.0 inches of mercury on the standard altimeter or 950 to 1050 millibars on the optional altimeter.

+Figure 1.
+Cessna 300 Transponder and Encoding Altimeter (Sheet 2 of 2)